fbaldux/Ising-Melting-dis/README.md

 # Ising-Melting

 Melting of "solid" initial condition in 2d disordered quantum Ising model.
+This repository is _not_ user-friendly, contact me for any needs.

 ## average\_ev.py